-Interconnection Agreement (IA) - Two or more utilities agreeing to connect their power grids.
+Interconnection Agreement (IA) - Agreement between two or more utilities to connect their power grids.

-Interconnection Standard - Defines how utilities (such as solar, wind, etc.) can physically connect to the grid.
+Interconnection Standards - Requirements for connecting utilities (such as solar, wind, etc.) to the grid.

 Investor-Owned Utility (IOU) - A publicly-traded electric public utility.
-The investor-owned utilities operating in North Carolina are Duke Energy Carolinas, Duke Energy Progress, and Dominion North Carolina Power.
+The IOUs operating in North Carolina are Duke Energy Carolinas, Duke Energy Progress, and Dominion Energy North Carolina.

-Kilowatt (kW) - 1,000 watts, where a watt is a unit of electrical power calculated as the rate of energy consumption.
+Kilowatt (kW) - 1,000 watts, where a watt is a unit of electrical power calculated in joules per second.

-Legally Enforceable Obligation (LEO) - An obligation of a utility to purchase electricity or capacity from a qualifying facility under PURPA established by the states, even in the absence of a contract.
-In North Carolina, a legally enforceable obligation arises when a qualifying facility has obtained a certificate of public convenience and necessity and has committed to sell its generation to the utility.
+Legally Enforceable Obligation (LEO) - An obligation of a utility to purchase electricity or capacity from a qualifying facility (QF) under PURPA established by the states, even in the absence of a contract.
+In North Carolina, a legally enforceable obligation arises when a QF has obtained a certificate of public convenience and necessity and has committed to sell its generation to the utility.